mrochelle23/acs1100-project/readme.md

-Here's a README file draft for your ACS-1100 project, based on the details provided.
-I've outlined the purpose, installation, usage, and an overview of the files included in the project.

----

 # ACS-1100 Project

 This project provides a simple Python-based user login system that allows users to access account information securely based on stored usernames and passwords.
 Once logged in, users can view account details, including their balance.